Privacy-Preserving Epidemiological Modeling on Mobile Graphs: PIR-SUM Protocol Details

-The linear summation PIR described above requires communication of $\dbsize + 2\ell$ bits, where $\ell$ denotes the size of each data block in $\db$.

-\subsubsection{Optimizing Communication using DPFs}
+\subsubsection{Optimizing Communication using DPFs.}

-Several works in the literature~\cite{GilboaI14,CGibbsB15,boyle2016fss,GHPS22} have used DPFs~(cf.~\sect{app:dpf}) as a primitive to improve the communication of a multi-server PIR scheme.
-The idea is to use a DPF function to allow the servers $\mpcserver{1}$ and $\mpcserver{2}$ to obtain the XOR shares of an $\dbsize$-bit boolean string $\bitvector{}$ that has a zero in all positions except the one representing the query $\query$.
-Because DPF keys are much smaller in size than the actual database size, this method aids in the elimination of $\dbsize$-bit communication from $\participant{i}$ to the servers, as discussed in the linear summation PIR in \sect{app:linear-summation}.
+Several works in the literature~\cite{GilboaI14,CGibbsB15,boyle2016fss,GHPS22} have used DPFs~(cf.~Appendix~\ref{app:dpf}) as a primitive to improve the communication in multi-server PIR.
+The idea is to use a DPF function to allow the servers $\mpcserver{1}$ and $\mpcserver{2}$ to obtain the XOR shares of an $\dbsize$-bit string $\bitvector{}$ that has a zero in all positions except the one representing the query $\query$.
+Because DPF keys are much smaller in size than the actual database size, this method aids in the elimination of $\dbsize$-bit communication from $\participant{i}$ to the servers, as in the aforementioned linear summation PIR.